-These suppositions of "maternal culpability" drive the choice to remove the child.
-146 Assessments of "mother's ability and willingness to protect her child (1) before and (2) after the report of abuse . . . [best explained the pattern of removal]."147 Eighty-two percent of the case files indicated that mothers knew of the abuse.
-148
+These suppositions of "maternal culpability" drive the choice to remove the child.145 Assessments of "mother's ability and willingness to protect her child (1) before and (2) after the report of abuse ... best explain[ed] the pattern of removal."146 82% of the case files indicated that mothers knew of the abuse.147

 There is little support for this belief, however.
 As Ryan and colleagues flatly observe, "[a]lthough the myth has been widely held that [the non-abusing mother] is usually aware of the abuse and may contrive in setting it up, this is infrequently the case."
-149 In a study of sixty-five cases of paternal incest, Kathleen Faller found that a mere five percent of mothers knew about the daughter's abuse but "felt powerless to stop it."150 A study of grandfather incest found that eighty-seven percent of mothers never knew.
-151 In 1985, M.H.
-Myer found that at least seventy-five percent of mothers were unaware of their partner's abuse.
-152 As Rebecca Bolen notes, across these studies, "75% to 95% of mothers do not know about the ongoing abuse."153
+In a study of 65 cases of paternal incest, Kathleen Faller found that a mere 5% of mothers knew about the daughter's abuse but "felt powerless to stop it."
+A study of grandfather incest found that 87% of mothers never knew.
+In 1985, M.H.
+Myer found that at least 75% of mothers were unaware of their partner's abuse.
+As Rebecca Bolen notes, across these studies, "75% to 95% of mothers do not know about the ongoing abuse."